kube-burner/kube-burner/docs/alerting.md

 ### Using the elapsed variable

-There's a special go-template variable that can be used within the prometheus expression, the variable **elapased** is set to the value of the job duration (or the range given to check-alerts).
+There's a special go-template variable that can be used within the prometheus expression, the variable **elapsed** is set to the value of the job duration (or the range given to check-alerts).
 This variable is specially useful in expressions using [aggregations over time functions](https://prometheus.io/docs/prometheus/latest/querying/functions/#aggregation_over_time). i.e:

 ```yaml